The Primitives: Early career and mainstream success (1986–1994)

 McDermott left the band claiming that he could not work with new manager Wayne Morris, and so reformed the Nocturnal Babies.
 Needing a singer for an upcoming gig, Court wrote on a piece of scrap paper "male singer wanted" and posted it at the Coventry library.
 Tracy responded that afternoon.

-The band were part of the indie music scene of the mid-1980s, alongside bands like The Soup Dragons and The Wedding Present.
-Their major rivals within the 'blonde pop' scene were Transvision Vamp and The Darling Buds.
-They received valuable publicity when The Smiths singer Morrissey was photographed wearing a Primitives t-shirt.
+The band were part of the indie music scene of the mid-1980s, alongside bands like the Soup Dragons and the Wedding Present.
+Their major rivals within the 'blonde pop' scene were Transvision Vamp and the Darling Buds.
+They received valuable publicity when the Smiths' lead vocalist Morrissey was photographed wearing a Primitives T-shirt.

 The band's early singles were released on their own Lazy Records imprint.
-In late 1987, they signed the label over to RCA, who released the band's material from then until their split.
+In late 1987, they signed the label over to RCA, which released the band's material from then until their split.

-The band's first album, Lovely (1988) reached No. 6 on the UK Albums Chart, and produced two top 40 hit singles: "Crash" (UK No. 5, US Modern Rock No. 3) and "Out of Reach" (UK No. 25).
+Lovely (1988), the band's debut studio album, reached No. 6 on the UK Albums Chart, and produced two top 40 hit singles: "Crash" (UK No. 5, US Modern Rock No. 3) and "Out of Reach" (UK No. 25).
 "Crash", and the band were described in Melody Maker as "the perfect band who have made the perfect single".

-"Way Behind Me" was released as a single soon after, and was included on later versions of the debut album, as well as on the follow-up album Pure.
+"Way Behind Me" was released as a single soon after, and was included on later versions of the debut album, as well as on the follow-up studio album Pure.
 1988 was the band's peak year; in addition to the hit album and singles, the band undertook a sell-out tour of the UK, ending in two nights in May at London's Town & Country Club.

-The band's second album Pure (1989) was preceded by three singles - "Way Behind Me" (UK No. 36, US Modern Rock No. 8), "Sick of It" (UK No. 24, US Modern Rock No. 9) and "Secrets", (UK No. 49, US Modern Rock No. 12).
+The studio album Pure (1989) was preceded by three singles: "Way Behind Me" (UK No. 36, US Modern Rock No. 8), "Sick of It" (UK No. 24, US Modern Rock No. 9) and "Secrets", (UK No. 49, US Modern Rock No. 12).

 In 1990, the band co-headlined a tour of the US with the Sugarcubes as well as a short tour of Japan.
-They split in 1992 following the commercial failure of their 1992 album, Galore.
+They split in 1992 following the commercial failure of their third studio album Galore (1992).
+Their song "Crash" was featured on the soundtrack album for the Peter Farrelly film Dumb and Dumber in 1994.

 Reformation (2009–present)

-Steve Dullaghan died in Coventry on 4 February 2009, following which, after nearly 18 years of dormancy, The Primitives re-formed, with new bassist Raphael Moore.
+Steve Dullaghan died in Coventry on 4 February 2009, following which, after nearly 18 years of dormancy, the Primitives re-formed, with new bassist Raphael Moore.
 Their first live shows were in Coventry and at the Buffalo Bar in London in October 2009.
-In early 2010, The Primitives toured the UK and also performed a single US concert at The Bell House in Brooklyn, New York.
-The Primitives supported The Wedding Present at Koko in Camden, London on 13 December 2010 as part of that band's Bizarro album 21st anniversary tour.
+In early 2010, the Primitives toured the UK and performed a single US concert at The Bell House in New York City.
+The Primitives supported the Wedding Present at Koko in Camden, London on 13 December 2010 as part of that band's Bizarro album 21st anniversary tour.